Fortfel/Robofriends/README.md

-# Basic React TypeScript Bootstrap
+# Robofriends

-A modern starter template for React applications with TypeScript, Tailwind CSS, and Vite.
+A modern React application that displays robot friends with search functionality.
+Built with React, TypeScript, and Tailwind CSS.

 ## Features